Partners

 Host an intern this summer.

-For summer 2025, Engage Chicago is looking for organizations interested in hosting unpaid interns for three days/week (20–24 hours/week), for eight weeks (June 23 – August 15).
+For summer 2026, we are seeking organizations interested in hosting unpaid interns for three days/week (20–24 hours/week), for eight weeks beginning June 22, 2026.
 Students can work remotely or in-person in the Chicago area.

 During Engage Chicago, students have Mondays, Wednesdays, and Fridays available for internship work, and are expected to work 20-24 hours/week at their internship site.
 Students have class and academic seminars on Tuesday afternoons and Thursdays (on a rotating schedule) and are unable to work during those commitments.